Berlin

 Total: 1 540-2 220 € for 3 nights, excluding shopping and flights.

-Spa-gastronomy packages from palaces (often offered in low season) offer excellent value: 3 nights + breakfasts + 1 dinner + spa access for 1 200-1 500 € in double room (Ritz-Carlton, Adlon, Louisa's Place).
+Spa-gastronomy packages from palaces (often offered in low season) provide excellent value: 3 nights + breakfasts + 1 dinner + spa access for 1 200-1 500 € in double room (Ritz-Carlton, Adlon, Louisa's Place).

 Rate tip: booking via loyalty programmes (Marriott Bonvoy for the Ritz-Carlton, Kempinski Discovery for the Adlon) unlocks upgrades and spa credits.
 Design Hotels (network including KPM, The Mandala, sly Berlin) offer preferential rates on direct booking.